Mokha Laget

 Mokha Laget (born 1959) is a Franco-American visual artist, known for investigating spatial and auditory perceptual phenomena through geometric abstraction.
 Her work is influenced by music; psychology; architecture and modern art movements.
 Laget’s interdisciplinary practice spans painting, sculpture, printmaking, and soundscape video animation.
 Laget studied under the Washington Color School, noted for its dynamic use of color field painting and shaped canvas compositions.

+Laget's work was included in the "The Legacy of the Washington Color School," a group exhibition at the Oklahoma City Museum of Art, which highlighted second generation artists who actively contributed to the art landscape of Washington, DC, alongside the first-generation Washington Color School artists.
 Her paintings are typically composed of interlocking, brightly colored geometric forms, creating visual effects that explore shifting perspectives and light sources.
 Her work has been covered in publications, such as Art in America, The New Art Examiner, The Washington Post, and Hyperallergic.

 Early life and education

 Born in Algeria to French parents, Laget spent her early years in North Africa.
 She later attended the Lycée Français de New York, where she completed her baccalaureate in philosophy, followed by studies at the University of Caen, where she received a degree in Anglo-American civilization and literature in 1981.
 Laget completed her formal art education at the Corcoran School of the Arts and Design in Washington, D.C., graduating in 1982.
 While at the Corcoran, she studied under Paul Reed and formed connections with other artists associated with the Washington Color School, including Gene Davis, whom Laget worked with as a studio assistant from 1980 to 1984.
 After his passing, Laget helped organize a memorial exhibition at the National Museum of American Art, now known as the Smithsonian American Art Museum; and in 1987 she led a public art project commemorating Davis with a 450 x 50-foot stripe street painting on 8th Street NW in Washington, D.C.
 She later revisited this work for the 2007 Color Field Remix festival, a commission from the DC Commission on the Arts and Humanities in collaboration with the Corcoran Gallery of Art and the Kreeger Museum.